 - Both in Canada and in Québec, benefits payment can be claimed by either parent or can be shared (if both parents qualify).
-In Canada, the total duration is 35 weeks (40 weeks if shared) with the standard plan, which stipulates that leave benefits be must used within 52 weeks after the birth.
+In Canada, the total duration is 35 weeks (40 weeks if shared) under the standard plan, which stipulates that leave benefits must be used within 52 weeks after the birth.
 Since 1 January 2021, in Québec, the period during which Parental leave can be taken has increased to 78 weeks (see page 15). - When they apply for benefits, parents must choose either the standard plan or the longer extended benefit plan and this decision cannot be changed at a later date. - Each of the 14 labour laws establishes rules regarding flexibility of use.
-For details, see notes under table 2 in 'Regional or local variations in leave policy' section below.
-Parents of a newborn or newly adopted child who is hospitalized for an extended period have a window of up to two years to claim Parental benefits. - Parental leave benefits can be combined with EI-covered Sickness or

-Compassionate Care benefits or Family Caregiver benefits while a parent is on leave.

-• Canadian Forces members ordered to return to duty while on Parental leave or whose Parental leave is deferred because of military requirements may receive benefits for an extended window of up to two years following their child's birth or adoption.
+For details, see notes under Table 2 in 'Regional or local variations in leave policy'.
+Parents of a new-born or newly adopted child who is hospitalized for an extended period have a window of up to two years to claim Parental benefits. - Parental leave benefits can be combined with EI-covered Sickness or Compassionate Care benefits or Family Caregiver benefits while a parent is on leave. - Canadian Forces members ordered to return to duty while on Parental leave or whose Parental leave is deferred because of military requirements may receive benefits for an extended window of up to two years following their child's birth or adoption.

-As Canada has 14 jurisdictional Employment Standards acts, provinces and territories use different unpaid job-protected leave entitlement criteria.
-Place of employment, rather than residency, determines which legal rules parents must follow.
+- As Canada has 14 jurisdictional Employment Standards acts, provinces and territories use different unpaid job-protected leave entitlement criteria.
+In all jurisdictions but Quebec, where residency determines eligibility for QPIP, place of employment, rather than residency, determines which legal rules parents must follow.
 These rules pertain to length of leave, flexibility of use, potential extensions related to special circumstances, eligibility for leave, and employment entitlements during leave (e.g., accrual of work benefits such as pensions).
-Regional variations in eligibility for leave entitlement are noted in the next section.

-Following the federal government's introduction of an optional extended Parental benefit period of 61 weeks, it amended legislation to allow 63 weeks of unpaid, job-protected Parental leave.
-The federal government works with the provinces and territories to encourage this change under provincial employment standards laws.
-The chart below shows which provinces and territories have made this change as of March 20, 2022.
+Additional regional variations in eligibility for leave entitlement are noted in the next section. - Following the federal government's introduction of an optional extended Parental benefit period of 61 weeks, it amended legislation to allow 63 weeks of unpaid, job-protected Parental leave for workers in federally regulated industries governed by the Canada Labour Code.
+The federal government works with the provinces and territories to encourage similar changes under provincial employment standards laws.
+The chart below shows which provinces and territories have made this change as of March 20, 2023.
 All jurisdictions require continuous leave within and across types of leave.